LWFlouisa/PinPalette/_posts/2023-11-01-whyweshouldn'tuseus.md

 GPTs and other generative AI's typical responce is:

 ~~~
-This should give you an idea of my work load as a webcomic creator.
-Please do not underestimate the contribution of #webcomic creators.

 Creating a complete autobiographical band-themed JRPG with tactical turn-based RPG elements and dating SIM elements, customizable within the Black Metal, Goth, and Emo color palettes, and divided into three installments, is a massive task.
 However, it's feasible with careful planning, execution, and collaboration.
 Here's a step-by-step guide on how you could approach this:

 1. **Planning and Designing the Game:**